Non-stop flights to Jakarta (CGK)

 From Beijing and Chengdu, you can fly with Air China (Star Alliance).

-From Nanning, direct flights are offered by Sichuan Airlines.
+From Guangzhou, direct flights are offered by China Southern, Garuda Indonesia (SkyTeam) and TransNusa.

-From Sanya, the only airline with direct flights is Lion Air.
+From Nanning, the only airline with direct flights is Batik Air.
+This is a seasonal route that starts in March and ends in May.

 From Shanghai, you can fly non-stop with China Eastern (SkyTeam) or Garuda Indonesia (SkyTeam).

-From Wenzhou, direct flights are offered by Sriwijaya Air.
+From Shenzhen, direct flights are offered by China Southern.

 From Xiamen, you can fly non-stop with Shandong Airlines or Xiamen Airlines (SkyTeam).